 KNOW YOUR RIGHTS

-Every person who receives public mental health services has certain rights to protect them.
-Your rights specific to mental health services are identified in the Michigan Mental Health Code, the law that governs the delivery of public mental health and developmental disability services in Michigan.
-Sometimes, these are called “Code-protected rights.”
+Every person who receives public mental health and/or substance use services has certain rights to protect them.
+These rights are outlined in the Michigan Mental Health Code, and are often referred to as “code-protected rights.'”

 Some of your rights include: